JohnnySC/Android/README.md

 TESTAPPINTECH - is another test application for Intech.
 It uses API to get mediacontent and shows it as list or grid.
 For more information read about it in my blog. http://johnnyblog.ru/archives/94

-YOTATESTAPP - is test application for YotaDevices.
+YOTATESTAPP - is a test application for YotaDevices.
 It gets url address and shows html code of it.
 For more information read in my blog http://johnnyblog.ru/archives/85

 MAYAKOFSKIJ is the application where you can find more than 130 poems.
 There are possibilities to add to favorite list, remove from it and clear the list totally.
 The application saves to phone memory and loads favorite list.
 The language is Russian.
 Also you can find any poem just by searching a word containing in it.
 It is ok to rotate the device and change the font size(in case if screen size is small or inconvenient for poems).